michaelwright235/nibarchive/README.md

 The `.nib` file is mainly used by Interface Builder to encode `.xib` files.
 Both store information about creating a GUI for macOS and iOS applications.
-The difference is, `.xib` is a human-readable xml used during development, but a `.nib` is a compiled version of it.
+The difference is, `.xib` is a human-readable xml used during development, and a `.nib` is a compiled version of it.

 There're two versions of `.nib`s.
 The first one is a NIB Archive (used by UIKit on iPhones since iOS 6) whose decoded structure somewhat resembles Cocoa Keyed